 I can only speak for myself, but up until about five years ago, I didn’t wear vintage jewellery.
-It used to be the kind of thing I’d only try to buy in a panicked fashion when I needed a bejewelled headband for a ’30s-inspired murder mystery night costume.
-Ideally, it had to be inexpensive as it was a one-off and I’d never wear it again.
+It used to be the kind of thing I’d only buy in a panicked fashion when I needed a bejewelled headband for a ’30s-inspired murder-mystery costume.
+Ideally, it had to be inexpensive, as it was a one-off, and I’d never wear it again.

-Thanks to plenty of trends coming back around (’70s, ’80s, ’90s), as well as people being more mindful about shopping sustainably—myself included—the vintage jewellery market is booming.
-And plenty of fashion editors I know are shopping various places for key pieces too.
-One major destination for the fashion crowd is Susan Caplan: The eponymous brand was launched in 2008, and the retailer now boasts one of the biggest vintage jewellery collection in the UK.
+Thanks to plenty of trends coming back around (from the ’70s, ’80s, and ’90s), as well as people being more mindful about shopping sustainably (myself included), the vintage jewellery market is booming.
+And plenty of fashion editors I know are shopping at various places for key pieces.
+One major destination for the fashion crowd is Susan Caplan.
+The eponymous brand was launched in 2008, and it now boasts one of the biggest vintage jewellery collections in the UK.

 Photo:WHO WHAT WEAR